SilhDing/SilhDing.github.io/source/_posts/java.md

 }
 ```

-you might nit find anything wrong in this program.
+you might not find anything wrong in this program.
 However, this program does not compile.
 You may also notice that I did not use code highlight.
 This is becasue you will easily find out the truth if I go with it:

 ```java
 public class Classifier {